 marginalia, including Anthony Grafton and Lisa Jardine, Bradin Cormack and Carla Mazio, and William Sherman have developed a notion of "use" that refers to a variety of practices that involve the manipulation of text or writing but not necessarily a deep interpretive exchange between user and text.
-These uses range from the strategic gathering and collecting practices of readers to potentially inconsequential notes scribbled in the margins that bear little connection to the text by which they were found.8 I expand the term "use" to include not only the reading and writing activities explicitly involved in the production, circulation, and consumption of manuscript texts but also to spiritual and magic, or apotropaic, uses of manuscript text.
-Regarding the magic texts employed here, even if a type of reading is involved in their use, the primary goal is not the text.
-I thus challenge Cormack and Mazio's statement that "for a book to be usable, it must of course be legible (41)."9 Fernando Bouza treats some of these unusual uses of manuscript text, noting that while rationality guided the production, exchange, and consumption of some handwritten texts, others encouraged a response that circumvented reason:
+These uses range from the strategic gathering and collecting practices of readers to potentially inconsequential notes scribbled in the margins that bear little connection to the text by which they were found.
+I expand the term "use" to include not only the reading and writing activities explicitly involved in the production, circulation, and consumption of manuscript texts but also to spiritual and magic, or apotropaic, uses of manuscript text.
+Regarding the magic texts employed here, even if a type of reading is involved in their use, the primary goal is not the communication of information to a user or encouraging him to uncover a hidden meaning in the text.
+I thus challenge Cormack and Mazio's statement that "for a book to be usable, it must of course be legible (41)."
+Fernando Bouza treats some of these unusual uses of manuscript text, noting that while rationality guided the production, exchange, and consumption of some handwritten texts, others encouraged a response that circumvented reason: